WCSCourses/WWPG_2021/manuals/module_denovo_assembly/module_denovo_assembly.md

 cd /home/manager/Module_5_helminth_denovo_assembly/step_4

 # run nucmer to generate the comparison between the reference and each genome assembly.
-We have provided one example, but we would like you to run all three assemblies against the reference.
+We have provided one example, but we would like you to modify the command to also run the SPADES assembly against the reference.
+Note that it might take a while longer to run.

 nucmer -maxmatch -l 100 -c 500 SM_V7_chr4.fa ../step_3/PB_SM_V7_chr4.contigs.fasta -prefix chr4_v_PB